-The primary groundwater contaminants in the Upper East Fork regime are nitrates, volatile organic compounds, trace metals, and radionuclides.
-Sources of these contaminants monitored during CY 2002 are the S-2 Site, the Fire Training Facility, the S-3 Site, the Waste Coolant Processing Facility, the 9418-3 Uranium Oxide Vault, petroleum USTs, New Hope Pond, Beta-4 Security Pits, Salvage Yard, and process/ production buildings throughout the Y-12 Complex.
+Table 6.15.
+Types and numbers of groundwater monitoring stations sampled at the Y-12 Complex during CY 2003 monitored during CY 2003 are the S-2 Site, the Fire Training Facility, the S-3 Site, the Waste Coolant Processing Facility, the 9418-3 Uranium Oxide Vault, petroleum underground storage tanks (USTs), New Hope Pond, Beta-4 Security Pits, Salvage Yard, and process/production buildings throughout the Y-12 Complex.
 Although it is located west of the current hydrologic divide that separates the Upper East Fork regime from the Bear Creek regime, the S-3 Site, now closed under RCRA, has contributed to groundwater contamination in the western part of this regime.